-Unit 4 Issues and Challenges Α Justice and Peace: The Constitution as a means of conflict-resolution. В Study of ongoing conflicts in the political, economic, socio-cultural and ecological spheres; Case studies of major conflicts between nation- states; Study of successful struggles for peace and ongoing processes of dialogue; Nationalism and its critics; war and markets; globalization: Economy, Politics, Technology; meanings and implications С Childhood in conflict settings: case study of areas where conflicts of different kinds have led to displacement, violence or persistent social turmoil.
+Seyond Boundaries В Study of ongoing conflicts in the political, economic, socio-cultural and ecological spheres; Case studies of major conflicts between nation- states; Study of successful struggles for peace and ongoing processes of dialogue; Nationalism and its critics; war and markets; globalization: Economy, Politics, Technology; meanings and implications С Childhood in conflict settings: case study of areas where conflicts of different kinds have led to displacement, violence or persistent social turmoil.
 Unit 5 Practicum Α Excursion to sites or monuments symbolizing introspection; В Organizing morning assembly, mediation, exhibition, etc. on peace - related themes. С End of term project: Each student will be required to submit and present in class a paper covering a short analysis of any contemporary conflict and a proposal to resolve it.
-Mode of THOERY examination Weightage CA MTE ETE Distribution Text book/s 30% 20% 50% Text book/s Golding, D. (2017).
-"Border Cosmopolitanism in Critical Peace A (2) 455-75 Education,", Journal of Peace Education 14(2): 155-75 Bajaj, M. (2008).
+Mode of THOERY examination Weightage CA MTE ETE Distribution 30% 20% 50% Text book/s Golding, D. (2017).
+"Border Cosmopolitanism in Critical Peace Education,", Journal of Peace Education 14(2): 155-75 Bajaj, M. (2008).
 Encyclopedia of Peace Education.
 Charlotte: Information Age Publishing Bajaj, M. (2015).
 'Pedagogies of Resistance' and critical peace education praxis.
 Journal of Peace Education 12(2): 154-166.
 Bajaj, M. & Hantzopooulos, M. (Eds) (2016).
 Introduction: Theory, Research, and Praxis of Peace Education in Peace Education: International Perspectives.
 New York: Bloomsbury (1-16).
 Trifonas, P. P. & Wright, B. (2013).
 "Introduction," in Critical Peace Education: Difficult Dialogues.
-New York: Springer, (xiii-xx).
+New York: Springer, (xiii- xx).
 Standish, K. & Joyce, J (2017).
 (Forthcoming) Yogic Peace Education: Theory and Practice.
-Jefferson: McFarland and 244541611 Theory and Tractice Jefferson.
-Wer affaire and
+Jefferson: McFarland and

-Beyond Boundaries
+Beyond Boundarie

 Company.

 Other References Salomon, G. (2002).
 "The Nature of Peace Education: Not All Programs Are Created Equal" in G. Salomon and B. Nevo (eds.)
 Peace education: The concept, principles and practices in the world.
 Mahwah, NJ: Lawrence Erlbaum.
 Quoted in Nelson, Linden L. (2000).
 "Peace Education from a Psychological Perspective: Contributions of the Peace and Education Working Group of the American Psychological Association Div.
 48."
 Clarke-Habibi, Sara.
 (2005) "Transforming Worldviews: The Case of Education for Peace in Bosnia and Herzegovina".
 Journal of Transformative Education, Vol. 3 No. 1, pp. 33-56.